-(c) The director of the division shall follow all procedures specified by the United States department of labor and the federal internal revenue service pertaining to the deducting and withholding of income tax.

-(d) Amounts shall be deducted and withheld under the provisions of this subsection (7) for income tax purposes only after amounts are deducted and withheld for any overpayments, child support obligations, food stamp overissuances, or any other amounts required to be deducted and withheld under articles 70 to 82 of this title.
+- (c) The director of the division shall follow all procedures specified by the United States department of labor and the federal internal revenue service pertaining to the deducting and withholding of income tax. - (d) Amounts shall be deducted and withheld under the provisions of this subsection (7) for income tax purposes only after amounts are deducted and withheld for any overpayments, child support obligations, food stamp overissuances, or any other amounts required to be deducted and withheld under articles 70 to 82 of this title. - (8) As used in this section: - (a) "Election judge" has the same meaning as in section 1-6-101 (1). - (b) "Wages" does not include payment made to an election judge for services; except that "wages" includes payment made to an election judge if the payment exceeds the maximum amount permissible pursuant to federal law.

 8-73-103.
-Benefits for partial unemployment.
+Benefits for partial unemployment - repeal.

-(1) Each eligible individual who is partially unemployed shall be paid a partial benefit.
-Partial benefits shall be in an amount equal to the eligible individual's weekly benefit amount for total unemployment, minus that part of wages payable to such individual with respect to such week which is in excess of twenty-five percent of his weekly benefit amount as computed in accordance with section 8-73-102, and the benefit payment resulting shall be computed to the next lower multiple of one dollar.
+(a) Each eligible individual who is partially unemployed shall be paid a partial benefit.
+Partial benefits shall be in an amount equal to the eligible individual's weekly benefit amount for total unemployment, minus that part of wages payable to the individual with respect to the week that is in excess of twenty-five percent of the individual's weekly benefit amount as computed in accordance with section 8-73-102, and the benefit payment resulting shall be computed to the next lower multiple of one dollar.